-In the more general case when $\G$ is an abelian variety $\A$, the problem was firstly considered by Ba\v{s}makov in \cite{Bas1} and \cite{Bas}.
-Even if he stated the question for abelian varieties, in his papers he focuses especially on elliptic curves.
-Some more general results in the case of abelian varieties have recently been proved in \cite{CS1}, \cite{CS} and in \cite{Cre}.
-In \cite{Cre}, Creutz showed some counterexamples to the local-global divisibility by $p$ of elements of the Tate-Shafarevich group $\Sha(\QQ(\z_p),\A)$ in the Weil-Ch\^{a}telet group, where $\A$ is a Jacobian of a cyclic cover of the projective line and $\z_p$ is a primitive $p$-th root of the unity (see Subsection \ref{cass_cs} for further details).
+In this section we give some more information about Problem \ref{prob2} and Cassels' question.
+As mentioned above, in the more general case of an abelian variety $\A$, Cassels' question was firstly considered by Ba\v{s}makov in \cite{Bas1} and \cite{Bas}, since 1972.
+Anyway, even if he stated the problem for abelian varieties, in his papers he focused especially on elliptic curves.
+In the recent papers \cite{CS1}, \cite{CS} \c{C}iperiani and Stix gave a very detailed analysis of Cassels' questions, both in the case of elliptic curves and in the case of general abelian varieties.
+Quite at the same time than \cite{CS1}, the question for abelian varieties was also considered in \cite{Cre}, in which Creutz stated the following result (see also \cite[Proposition 4.3]{CS}).